Meet Our Team!

 Dr. So Hyun “Sophy” Kim is a clinical researcher with an extensive background in identification of early behavioral phenotypes and examining developmental trajectories of children with ASD.
 She has developed a new language assessment tool, the Observation of Spontaneous Expressive Language (OSEL), which is now undergoing a national norm based on a partnership with the publisher, WPS, in collaboration with Dr. Catherine Lord.
 She has also led the development of the new treatment outcome measure for ASD, the Brief Observation of Social Communication Change (BOSCC) with Dr. Catherine Lord.
 Currently, she is a PI of a NIMH funded project designed to examine the mechanisms of early, parent-mediated interventions for toddlers with ASD (1R01MH114925-01).
 Most recently, Dr. Kim has led efforts to examine school readiness in kindergarteners with ASD while integrating behavioral and electrophysiological (ERP/EEG) methods, with a particular focus on executive function.

-Dr. Deanna Swain is currently completing her first year of a 2-year post-doctoral psychology fellowship.
+Dr. Deanna Swain is currently completing her second year of a 2-year post-doctoral psychology fellowship.
 She completed her doctorate in clinical psychology at Virginia Tech under the direction of Dr. Angela Scarpa and her clinical internship at Children's Hospital of Colorado, with a focus in Developmental Pediatrics.
 Her primary research interests include parenting stress and its impact on parent-mediated interventions as well as a multi-method approach to measuring emotion regulation in parents and children with ASD.
 Dr. Swain has received specialized training in several Naturalistic Developmental Behavioral Interventions (NDBIs), including the Early Start Denver Model, and she is an interventionist in the NYS Early Intervention classroom at the Center for Autism and the Developing Brain.
 Currently, Dr. Swain conducts research related to parent-mediated interventions through a small randomized control trial in the Early Intervention classroom and she is also involved in a NIMH-funded project aimed at examining the mechanisms in parent-mediated interventions for toddlers with ASD.

 Elysha Clark-Whitney graduated from New York University in 2018 with a Bachelor of Science in Applied Psychology and a minor in History.
 At NYU, Elysha worked with the Latino Family Engagement and Language Development Lab (L-FELD) under the supervision of Dr. Gigliana Melzi, studying the development of language and narrative skills in Latino preschoolers.
 Her work with L-FELD culminated in a senior honors thesis, in which Elysha examined the relations between expressive language, executive function and narrative organization in monolingual and bilingual Latino preschoolers.
 During her time as an undergraduate, Elysha also studied ADHD and behavioral problems in school-aged children with Dr. Anil Chacko.
 In her current role, Elysha coordinates a study of nonverbal communication in toddlers, which uses multiple measurement modalities to capture fine-grained information about communication behaviors in children with autism and other developmental delays, and typically-developing children.
 Elysha plans to undertake a Ph.D. in clinical psychology, and is interested in studying parent-child interactions in autism and how parental stress and anxiety influence children's treatment outcomes.